Arctic Geobotanical Atlas: geobotany ... is the intersection between vegetation science, geology, and geography

 Credits

 A great many people have played a role in developing the maps for this site.
 Special acknowledgement goes to Nancy Auerbach at the University of Colorado, and Julie Knudson, now at Colorado State University, who developed earlier versions of the web site.
-The primary work for this site was accomplished by Donald A. (Skip) Walker, project manager; Hilmar Maier, GIS manager at the Alaska Geobotany Center; Edie Barbour, web-site developer; Scott Vockeroth, bibliography database; Cortney Pylant, photo database; and Martha Raynolds, the primary mapper for the Circumpolar Arctic Vegetation Map and the Alaska Arctic Tundra Vegetation Map.
+The primary work for this site was accomplished by Donald A. (Skip) Walker, project manager; Hilmar Maier, GIS manager at the Alaska Geobotany Center; Edie Barbour, web-site and database developer; Martha Raynolds, the primary mapper for the Circumpolar Arctic Vegetation Map and the Alaska Arctic Tundra Vegetation Map; additional GIS work by Tina Buxbaum, Gayle Neufeld-Horner, and Shalane Carlson; and numerous students that assisted with the bibliographic and photographic databases, including Scott Vockeroth, Cortney Pylant, Kelsey Gobroski, Stefanie Walden, and Kyoko Okano.

 The site was developed at the Alaska Geobotany Center, Institute of Arctic Biology, University of Alaska Fairbanks, with funding from the National Science Foundation Grant ARC-0425517.
 It was developed in collaboration with: